dotnet/docs/docs/orleans/grains/index.md

 `ValueTask<T>` can be used instead of `Task<T>`.

-## Grain reference
+## Grain references

-A Grain Reference is a proxy object that implements the same grain interface as the corresponding grain class.
+A Grain reference is a proxy object that implements the same grain interface as the corresponding grain class.
 It encapsulates the logical identity (type and unique key) of the target grain.
-A grain reference is used for making calls to the target grain.
+Grain references are used for making calls to the target grain.
 Each grain reference is to a single grain (a single instance of the grain class), but one can create multiple independent references to the same grain.

 Since a grain reference represents the logical identity of the target grain, it is independent of the physical location of the grain, and stays valid even after a complete restart of the system.
 Developers can use grain references like any other .NET object.
 It can be passed to a method, used as a method return value, etc., and even saved to persistent storage.